 - Example of a composer study on Joseph Hayden

 From my early homeschool days I was encouraged from Charlotte Mason homeschoolers to include music appreciation into our homeschool day.
-Not having a particularly great understanding of music I started simply by playing some classical music CDs, reading biographies and getting them to listen to Classical Kids.
+Not having a particularly great understanding of music I started simply by playing some classical music CDs, reading biographies and getting them to listen to Classics For Kids.

 Music appreciation is personal and some music is an acquired taste.
 Consider what music you want to expose your children to and make some intentional steps towards doing that.

 Play some classic composers, hymns, and instrumental music in the background while your children are studying, playing or in the car.

 Recently at a church gathering a person asked me where my children got their musical talent from.
 My answer was – we paid for it.
 Music lessons have been worth the expense.
 My two girls also teach piano now.
 I encourage you to give your kids some exposure to music lessons.
 My husband and I are not musical but our kids have surprised us and are all involved in music ministry.
 My two daughters are in a choir and love it.

 Homeschool kids have time to practice and enjoy their instruments.

 Make a play list and play the music for the term.
 Play it in the car, while they are quietly working or playing- even cleaning.
 Many people report that classical music can help improve concentration and focus sodon’t worry that it will be distracting when played at a medium level.
 Discuss the music from your own impression when appropriate.